nigelhorne/Log-Abstraction/README.md

     - an object
     - a hash of options
     - sendmail - send higher priority messages to an email address

+        To send an e-mail you need ["require Email::Simple"](#require-email-simple), ["require Email::Sender::Simple"](#require-email-sender-simple) and [Email::Sender::Transport::SMTP](https://metacpan.org/pod/Email%3A%3ASender%3A%3ATransport%3A%3ASMTP).

     - array - a reference to an array
     - fd - containing a file descriptor to log to
     - file - containing the filename